-How a General Improvement District (“GID”) Can be Dissolved, Merged or Consolidated
+How General Improvement Districts (“GIDs”) Can Be Dissolved, Merged or Consolidated

-“Once…created…Chapter 318 of NRS does not provide…for the county to (exercise) any supervisory or even advisory power(s) over a (GID)…There are no indicators of difficulties outlined which would alert (county) commissioners to impending problems, and (more bothersome) no authority to do anything about the(m)…even if alerted.”1 Which as elsewhere discussed explains why a number of GIDs exist today which in hindsight should not2.
+“Once…created…Chapter 318 of NRS does not provide…for the county to (exercise) any supervisory or even advisory power(s) over a (GID)…There are no indicators of difficulties outlined which (can) alert (county) commissioners to impending problems, and (more bothersome, they have) no authority to do anything about the(m)…even if alerted.”1 Which as elsewhere discussed explains why a number of GIDs exist today which in hindsight should not2.
 So the conundrum; how can one or more of these unnecessary districts be dissolved, consolidated or merged, if at all?

 This very question was an issue the Washoe County Board of Commissioners (“County Board”) attempted to tackle in August of 2015.
 Then Assistant District Attorney Paul Lipparelli wrote an August 21, 2015 memo on “The Legal Authority of GIDs in Nevada.”
 Therein he concluded that

-“Once…in existence, GIDs are independent legal entities with their own perpetual existence (see NRS 318.105)…(and therefore expressly) not subject to direct review (n)or oversight (by the) County Boards” which created them.
+“Once…in existence, GIDs are independent legal entities with their own perpetual existence (see NRS 318.105)…(and therefore expressly) not subject to direct review (n)or oversight (even by the) County Boards” which created them.

 Pathway No. 1: